-- allocate a claims assessor who’ll deal with the claim from start to finish
+- allocate a claims assessor who will deal with your claim from start to finish;

-- provide a personalised, professional, supportive and sympathetic service, right from first notification
+- provide a personalised, professional, supportive and sympathetic service, right from the start;

-- look for ways to help you get back into work
+- look for ways to help you get back into work, and

-- make sure you get the best and most appropriate advice and treatment
+- make sure you get the best and most appropriate support and treatment.

 How it works

-Our assessor will contact you to arrange a convenient time to call back.
-They’ll also tell you what information you need to have to hand.
+Our claims assessor will contact you to arrange a convenient time to call back.
+They’ll also tell you what information you'll need to have to hand.

-During the call, the assessor will gather all the information that would normally be submitted on a claim form.
-This generally takes around 40 minutes for a critical illness or terminal illness claim and 60 minutes for all other benefits.
+During the call, they'll gather all the information you'd normally submit on a claim form.
+This generally takes around 25 minutes for a critical illness or terminal illness claim and 45 minutes for all other benefits.

-If you feel, at any time, unable to continue the call because you're tired or distressed, the assessor can call you back another time.
+If you feel, at any time, unable to continue the call because you're tired or distressed, they can call you back another time.